dev-town/tuts-slick-chat-auth-service/README.md

 # Slick Chat - Serverless Auth

-Slick Chat Serverless Auth Service - for use as part of the Slick Chat Tutorial.
+Slick Chat Serverless Auth Service - for use as part of the Dev Town "Slick Chat" course.

 ## An example of the environment vars is defined in env.example